 Remen Tract is a neighborhood in an unincorporated County island completely surrounded by Pleasanton.
 The tract receives stormwater and flood control services from Zone 7 Water Agency.
-Alameda County provides water and wastewater.
-As a condition of approval, the County typically requires that the property owners obtain water and sewer service from the City of Pleasanton.
-There are 48 parcels in the Remen Tract of which 38 have existing water and/or sewer connections.
+As a condition of approval for development, the County oftentimes requires that the property owners obtain water and sewer service from the City of Pleasanton.
+There are 48 parcels in the Remen Tract, of which 38 have existing water and/or sewer connections, some of which were connected prior to January 1, 2001, meaning that the City was not required to secure LAFCO approval for the connections.
 The City of Pleasanton has determined that 24 properties have pre-annexation agreements.
-LAFCO has agreed to give retroactive approval of sewer services to 19 properties.
+LAFCO has agreed to give retroactive approval of sewer services to 19 properties that were connected to City infrastructure after January 1, 2001, and thus require LAFCO approval.
 The approval was for out-of-area service agreements, which are used to provide municipal services to areas that have not been annexed to cities.
-Originally, the City of Pleasanton has been approving these agreements without informing LAFCO.
-When it was discovered, the City applied to LAFCO for retroactive approval and was subsequently approved.
+This retroactive approval applied to properties that had connections to City infrastructure but had not previously received LAFCO approval.

-Happy Valley is an unincorporated community near the City of Pleasanton, approximately 318 acres south of the City of Pleasanton.
+Happy Valley is an approximately 318-acre unincorporated community near the southern city limits of Pleasonton.
 The majority of Happy Valley is within the City; however, the OASA is for the remaining parcels outside the city limits.
-In September 2014, LAFCO approved an out-of-area service agreement for sewer services to a property in Happy Valley and Sunol with the condition that Pleasanton work with the County to study providing sewer services to the entire Happy Valley area.
+In September 2016, LAFCO approved an out-of-area service agreement for sewer services to a property in Happy

+Valley and Sunol with the condition that Pleasanton works with the County to study providing sewer services to the entire Happy Valley area.